omar404ahmed/bioinformatics_230/README.md

-# bioinformatics_230
+# Bioinformatics_230
-This repository contains notebooks and submissions for the couse Foundations of Bioengineering Lab.
+This repository contains notebooks and submissions for the couse Foundations of Bioengineering Lab
+## Fall 2024